04 Feb Unregistered estate agents don’t qualify for commission

-If an estate agent didn’t have a Fidelity Fund Certificate, a valid license to operate when they sold or rented a property, legally they are not permitted to receive any remuneration for their services.
-More than this, they are not even allowed to operate as an estate agent, much less earn a living from the trade.
+If your estate agent didn’t have a Fidelity Fund Certificate – a valid license to operate when they sold or rented you property – legally they were not permitted to receive any remuneration for their services.
+More than this, they are not even allowed to operate as an estate agent – much less earn a living from the trade.

 What this means for consumers is they could avoid paying commission.
-In a world that’s full of scam artists, consumers must become savvier to protect themselves.
+In a world that’s full of scam artists, consumers must become more savvy to protect themselves.
 This is particularly true in the case of a property sale where transactions generally involve vast sums of money.

-Logan adds that anyone with an EAAB Privyseal, an agent or agency, is able to prove that they are properly registered and their current good standing has been verified.
+Logan adds that anyone with an EAAB Privyseal – an agent or agency – is able to prove: they are properly registered and their current good standing has been verified.
 “By working with a registered professional, consumers have greater protection and recourse should anything go wrong.”

 Already being used by a wide range of organisations, including the Institute of Directors, Law Societies and the South African Qualifications Authority, the EAAB was the first industry regulator to make the use of Privyseals mandatory.

-“Thanks to the support of key industry stakeholders, including SAPOA, IEASA, REBOSA, NAMA and SAIA, all registered estate agents and registered estate agency enterprises must display their EAAB Privyseals as a means of countering qualification fraud and protecting the public and legitimate estate agents,” says Margie, Marketing Manager at the EAAB.
+Margie Campbell, Marketing Manager at the EAAB says, “Thanks to the support of key industry stakeholders, including SAPOA, IEASA, REBOSA, NAMA and SAIA, all registered estate agents and registered estate agency enterprises must display their EAAB Privyseals as a means of countering qualification fraud and protecting the public and legitimate estate agents.

-“If your estate agent doesn’t have an EAAB Privyseal, they have very likely not been issued with a valid Fidelity Fund Certificate by the EAAB.
-In terms of the Estate Agency Affairs Act, unregistered estate agents are not entitled to any remuneration for estate agency services rendered, the EAAB has paid for every registered estate agent to obtain an EAAB Privyseal.
+“If your estate agent doesn’t have an EAAB Privyseal, they have very likely not been issued with a valid fidelity fund certificate by the EAAB.
+In terms of the Estate Agency Affairs Act unregistered estate agents are not entitled to any remuneration for estate agency services rendered,” says Campbell adding that, “the EAAB has paid for every registered estate agent to obtain an EAAB Privyseal.
 There is no valid reason, therefore, why a properly registered estate agent in good standing with the EAAB should not use a Privyseal.”

-says estate agencies had better take note: they will forfeit their share of the commission if their agents are non-compliant.
+Estate agencies had better take note – they will forfeit their share of the commission if their agents are non-compliant.

-“If your estate agent isn’t showing off their EAAB Privyseal in their email, ask to see it or look for another estate agent, because if they aren’t proudly displaying this certification, they could possibly be operating illegally under the radar.
-An advanced authentication system that protects consumers in an age where cybercrime, identity theft and fraud are at an all-time high – PrivySeal is the next frontier in proving people are the real deal,” says.
+“If your estate agent isn’t showing off their EAAB Privyseal in their email, ask to see it or look for another estate agent because if they aren’t proudly displaying this certification, they could possibly be operating illegally under the radar.
+An advanced authentication system that protects consumers in an age where cybercrime, identity theft and fraud are at an all-time high; PrivySeal is the next frontier in proving people are the real deal.”

-Privyseals are already being displayed by registered estate agents on recognised industry sites like.
+Privyseals are already being displayed by registered estate agents on recognised industry sites like www.privateproperty.co.za.